Security at qub

 8.3 Content Moderation

 We cannot scan sealed content — it is encrypted on your device.
-We operate a denylist at the viewer layer: a qub on the denylist is refused by our viewer regardless of whether the Arweave payload is reachable.
+We operate a denylist at the viewer layer: a qub on the denylist is refused by our viewer regardless of whether the stored payload is reachable.
 This is the full extent of moderation our architecture permits.
-We are transparent that denylisting does not remove data from Arweave.
+We are transparent that denylisting does not remove data from permanent storage.

 Abuse reports are rate-limited using a one-way hash of the reporter's IP; we do not store IPs in the clear for this purpose.